Best Caribbean islands for digital nomads

 Dominica

-Dominica provides endless opportunities to create a strong, personal connection to the country, with its abundance of natural beauty, awe-inspiring adventure, and lively culture.
-Dominica is a tiny island republic located between the French islands of Guadeloupe and Martinique.
+Dominica provides endless opportunities to create a strong, personal connection to the country with its abundant natural beauty, awe-inspiring adventure, and lively culture.
+Dominica is a tiny island republic between Guadeloupe and Martinique’s French islands.

 It has been called “Nature Island” because of its stunning beauty.
 Dominica’s mountains, woods, rivers, lakes, and waterfalls make it an ideal destination for adventurous vacationers and digital nomads that love the outdoors.

-If you’re considering being a digital nomad in Dominica, there are just a few spots to dwell that are well-connected.
-Roseau is Dominica’s capital and most popular destination for nomads and expats, although some travelers prefer to settle in Portsmouth, the island’s second-largest city.
+If you’re considering being a digital nomad in Dominica, there are just a few well-connected spots to dwell.
+Roseau is Dominica’s capital and most popular destination for nomads and ex-pats, although some travelers prefer to settle in Portsmouth, the island’s second-largest city.

-The digital nomad visa for Dominica is excellent, allowing digital nomads to stay up to 18 months and even bring their families along with them.
-Digital nomads on the visa can have a driver’s license and get duty-free shopping benefits as well.
+The digital nomad visa for Dominica is excellent, allowing digital nomads to stay up to 18 months and even bring their families along.
+Digital nomads on the visa can also have a driver’s license and get duty-free shopping benefits.

 Antigua & Barbuda